False or misleading statements by Donald Trump (second term)

+Though touting "landslide" victories, Trump won the 2016 and 2024 elections with respectively 56.9% and 58% of the Electoral College—placing the wins in approximately the 23rd and 28th percentiles of all presidential elections.

 Though Trump repeatedly promoted his 2024 victory as a mandate—to inflate the actual degree of voter support—he failed to receive 50% of the popular vote.
-His 1.5 percentage point margin of victory in 2024 (shown in chart) place it in only the 20th percentile of presidential elections since 1828.
+His 1.5 percentage point margin of victory in 2024 (shown in chart) places it in only the 20th percentile of presidential elections since 1828.

-During his second term as President of the United States, Donald Trump has made several false or misleading claims.
-The Associated Press fact-checked several of Trump's statements from his first week in office, declaring them false and misleading.
+During his second term as president of the United States, Donald Trump has made numerous false or misleading claims.

 Events

 Major events during Trump's second presidency that were fact-checked for multiple falsehoods.

-Inaugural statements
+First week of Second Term

-On January 20, 2025, Trump made his official inaugural address at the Capitol's rotunda, unscripted second and third speeches at the Capitol Visitor Center’s Emancipation Hall and Washington’s Capital One Arena, concluding the day with statements to reporters at the Oval Office.
+On January 20, 2025, Trump made his inaugural address at the Capitol's rotunda, unscripted second and third speeches at the Capitol Visitor Center's Emancipation Hall and Washington's Capital One Arena, concluding the day with statements to reporters at the Oval Office.

 News media and fact-checkers declared Trump made multiple false and misleading statements, mostly repetitions of falsehoods from his campaign.

+The Associated Press fact-checked several of Trump's statements from his first week in office, declaring them false and misleading.